 A Framework For Creating Opportunities

-The key to finding opportunities is not waiting for them to arrive; it's proactively creating spaces for opportunities to arise and being in a position to take action on them when the right one does.
+The key to finding opportunities is not waiting for them to arrive.
+Instead, it's creating spaces for opportunities to arise and being in a position to take action when the right one shows up.

 I've spent a considerable amount of time learning about the variables that allow a person to find and execute on an idea to make it a success.
 By observing those who have become successful, and through my own experiences, I've narrowed down the factors that enable someone to move quickly on an idea to four: confidence, capabilities, connections and capital.